mbenav3/ibm-iotp-maximo-node-red/README.md

 ![A screenshot of a social media post Description automatically generated](./media/image9.png)

-13. Navigate to an instance of Node-RED.

-14. Download the the IoT_platform_to_maximo

-15. Download the **[IoT Platform to Maximo JSON file](https://flows.nodered.org/node/node-red-contrib-scx-ibmiotapp)** file.
-Open the file in any Text Editor and copy the code.
-From the menu in the top right-hand corner, select **Import Clipboard** and paste the code.
-Click the **import** button.
-You should see 3 tabs, as shown
+13. Copy the contents of the **[IoT Platform to Maximo JSON file](https://github.com/mbenav3/ibm-iotp-maximo-node-red/blob/master/IoT_platform_to_maximo.json)** file.

+14. Navigate back to your Node-RED application and click on the menu button on the top right-hand corner.
+Select **Import** and on the **Clipboard** tab, paste the json object you copied in the previous step.
+Finally, click the **import** button.
+You should see 3 tabs, as shown below:
-    below:

 ![A screenshot of a social media post Description automatically generated](./media/image10.png)